UN: 14,000 Gaza Infants Face Acute Malnutrition Crisis

 We must flood the Gaza Strip with humanitarian aid, he says.

-"Fully loaded trucks with Swedish support are standing by at the border, while thousands of children on the other side are crying out for help to survive.
+"Fully loaded trucks with Swedish support are standing ready at the border, while thousands of children on the other side are crying out for help to survive.
 It is simply completely wrong and despicable."

 Tedros Adhanom Ghebreyesus, head of the World Health Organization (WHO), recently stated that two million people are starving in Gaza.